-In Torbay, theis a multi-agency team working to reduce offending by young people.
-The team develop programmes of work with young people who have been referred by the police or are subject of court orders, to to address the risk factors that contribute to their offending.
+In Torbay, the Youth Offending Team is a multi-agency team working to reduce offending by young people.
+The team develop programmes of work with young people who have been referred by the police or are subject of court orders, to address the risk factors that contribute to their offending.

 Children and young people who self-harm are not typically seeking attention or trying to commit suicide, but it can be a way for them to deal with overwhelming or distressing feelings and bring control into their lives.

-Self-harm can involve a child cutting, burning, bruising, poisoning, scratching, hair-pulling or overdosing.
+Self-harm can involve cutting, burning, bruising, poisoning, scratching, hair-pulling or overdosing.
 Children and young people who show signs of self harm need support, love and understanding to help them stop.

-If you have concerns about your own child or a child you know you can get help and advice from the.
+If you have concerns about your own child or a child you know you can get help and advice from the NSPCC.

 Wherever a child has harmed another, all agencies must be aware of their responsibilities towards both children and multi agency management of both cases must reflect this.
 It is possible that the child with the identified harmful behaviour may pose a significant risk of harm to their siblings, other children and/or adults.